named-data-mobile/ndn-photo-app/README.md

 ## Communication

-Our chat channel is on slack [here](https://named-data.slack.com/messages)
+Our chat channel is on [Slack](https://named-data.slack.com/messages)

 Please join our mailing list to discuss questions regarding the project: https://named-data.net/codebase/platform/support/mailing-lists/